Loriage/Beszel-Swift-App/README.md

 ## Client Architecture

 Unlike Beszel, which consists of a **hub** and an **agent**, **Beszel Companion** is a single client that communicates directly with your Beszel **hub**'s API.
 It requires no additional installation on your servers.

-The application is built on a modern MVVM (Model-View-ViewModel) architecture and leverages the latest Apple technologies.

 ## Getting Started